United Healthcare Substance Abuse Treatment Coverage

-With coverage at more than 6,000 hospitals and other medical facilities, United Healthcare (UHC) is a leader in medical insurance.1 United Healthcare plans include services for people with a range of medical and mental health needs, including drug addiction.
+With coverage at more than 6,000 hospitals and other medical facilities, United Healthcare (UHC) is a leader in medical insurance.1 United Healthcare plans include services for people with a range of medical and mental health needs, including drug and alcohol addiction.
 You can find United Healthcare insurance plans in 25 states plus the District of Columbia.2 The various types of healthcare solutions UHC provides include:3

 - Individual and family plans—comprehensive health plans that cover you from birth to adulthood.